 The measure is a philosophical doctrine that guides the government of Bhutan in understanding if their people are happy.
 The government of Bhutan instituted it on 18th July 2008.

 In 2011, the United Nations General Assembly passed a resolution called “Happiness: towards a holistic approach to development” urging member nations to follow the example of Bhutan is tracking and improving the state of happiness of its people.
-Although the term was coined by one of the founding fathers of European Union Sicco Mansholt, it is attributed to Bhutan since they adopted it as state policy.
+Although the term was coined by one of the founding fathers of European Union Sicco Mansholt, it is attributed to Bhutan, since they adopted it as state policy.

-It has been divided into four pillars and nine domains.
+Bhutan divides Gross national happiness into four pillars and nine domains.